Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138310.png) [Got Milk?]( https://retroachievements.org/achievement/125555)
 _Ship a total of 100 Milk._

 For Milk, you will need cows.
-Only cows can be milked, so don’t bother trying to milk your sheep (or other animals…).
+Only cows can be milked, so don’t bother trying to milk your sheep (or other animals).
 You can get 1 milk per day per cow, so the more cows you get, the faster you will get this.
 Ship 100 milk over the course of your game and you will be awarded this achievement.

 =-----------------------------------------------------------=